goFrendiAsgard/zaruba/docs/concept.md

 * 📕 `configRef`: Config reference to be used in the task.
 Mutually exclusive to `configRefs` (i.e: you cannot use both simultaneously).
 * 📕 `configRefs`: List of configuration references to be used in the task.
 Mutually exclusive to `configRef`(i.e: you cannot use both simultaneously).
 * 📕 `config`: Task configuration.
 This will override `configRef` or `configRefs`.
-* 📚 `lconfigRef`: Lconfig reference to be used in the task.
-Mutually exclusive to `lconfigRefs` (i.e: you cannot use both simultaneously).
-* 📚 `lconfigRefs`: List of lconfig references to be used in the task.
-Mutually exclusive to `lconfigRef`(i.e: you cannot use both simultaneously).
-* 📚 `lconfig`: Task lconfig.
-This will override `lconfigRef` or `lconfigRefs`.
-Unlike `config`, a `lconfig` might contain several values (e.g: ports to be exposed, list of authors, etc).
 * 🚀 `start`: Task's start command.
 * 🔎 `check`: Task's check command.